 Lets name these two buttons as CLK and DT.
-If you press DT first and CLK second then release DT and then CLK.
-This represents a direction movement, same way if you press CLK first and DT second then release CLK and then DT then it represents the movement is opposite direction.
+If you press DT first and CLK second, then release DT and then CLK.
+This represents a direction movement, same way if you press CLK first and DT second, then release CLK and then DT , then it represents the movement is opposite direction.
 Remember that both the GPIO pins are assumed to be pulled up.
-Pulled up means that the voltage level of the pins remain at 5V and then GPIO value when you read will be “1” and when you press the push button then the GPIO value will go to “0”.
+Pulled up means that the voltage level of the pins remain at 5V and the GPIO value will be “1” and when you press the push button then the GPIO value will go to “0”.

 With the above code the value of the variable counter increments when you spin it clockwise and decrements when you spin it anti clockwise.

 Line no 6,7,8: The pins numbering is set to BCM model and then the pins are configured as input and pulled up high.